kpsan12/Patch-Ops/README.md

-Here’s a clean and concise GitHub **README** for your **PatchOps** project, assuming it’s a patch management and security automation tool:

----

 # 🔧 PatchOps — Automated Patch Management & Security Compliance

 PatchOps is a smart and lightweight patch management tool that automates vulnerability detection, patch validation, and system hardening across multiple environments.